Father's Day inspires Washington officer to recreate police photo with son 20 years later

 One father-son duo in Washington took a trip down memory lane in light of Father’s Day this year.

-Officer Andy Gould with the Auburn Police Department and his son recreated a 20-year-old photo.
+Officer Andy Gould with the Auburn Police Department and his son, Michael, recreated a 20-year-old photo.

-In 1998, the pair smiled for a photo, which shows Gould’s son sitting on his lap inside of a patrol car.
+In 1998, the pair smiled for a photo, which shows Michael sitting on his father's lap inside of a patrol car.

 “When I get bigger I’m going to be my Dad’s partner and catch bad guys and burglars,” the caption on the original photo reads.